-A closed folder will display the folder's title vertically and its lessons will be hidden.
-Click the (+) icon above the folder's title to open the folder.
+A closed Folder will display the Folder's title shaded in blue and its Lessons will be hidden.
+Click the (+) icon below the Folder's title to open the Folder.

-An open folder will display the folder's title horizontally and its lessons will be visible.
-Click the (-) icon to the left of the folder's title to close it.
+An open Folder will display the Folder's title shaded in blue and its Lessons will be visible.
+Click the (-) icon below the Folder's title to close it.

-The lesson titles in the Markbook are cut off to keep the columns at a standard width.
+The Lesson titles in the Markbook are cut off to keep the columns at a standard length.

-Hover your cursor over the lesson title to reveal a tooltip that displays the full title.
-Click the title to go to the lesson's page.
+Hover your cursor over the Lesson title to reveal a tooltip that displays the full title.
+Click the title to go to the Lesson's Prepare mode page.

-You can see how the whole class performed on the lesson by clicking the Analytics button just below the lesson's title, in the same row as the class you want to view.
-This will take you to the lesson in Analyse mode.
+You can see how the whole Class performed on the Lesson by clicking the (...) button just below the Lesson's title, in the same row as the Class you want to view, and then click on Analytics from the menu that drops down.
+This will take you to the Lesson in Analyse mode.

 Sort students by first name or surname